iostream6/DartNotes/DartNotes_Language_Basics.md

 print("Hello, ${user.name}"); // use curly braces for expressions
 ```

 String concatenation may be achieved by placing string literals adjacent to each other.
 Multiline string literals may be created with tripple quotes.
-Examples of these are as below:
+Examples of these are:
 ```dart
 // String concatenation
 String myString = 'Hello World,' ' my name is Vader!';